YunoHost-Apps/jellyfin_ynh/doc/ADMIN.md

   Choose one of the folders in `/home/yunohost.multimedia/share` upon configuration of your libraries.

-* The app has its discovery ports (1900 and 7359) opened by default.
-They help Jellyfin clients to detect the server if it is on the same network.
+* __APP__ has its discovery ports (1900 and 7359) closed by default.
+These are used to offer automatic discovery of your Jellyfin instance to any compatible client connected on the same network (your local network).
-***However***, if your server only has a direct connection to the Internet (like a VPS), you should close these two ports and `Ignore` the corresponding warnings shown by the Diagnosis.
+To take advantage of this feature, you *can* open ports 1900 and 7359 **UDP** if your server is hosted at home, on your local network (in other words, not a VPS).